 Many elements have gone into making Johnson County’s athletes champions in the classroom in addition to being respected in their competitive fields: recruitment of quality students, strictly monitored counseling services, study halls and increased academic monitoring by the coaches.
 JCCC coaches work hand-in-hand with their team’s individual academic advisor in monitoring their student athletes’ academic progress.
 They also work with each student-athlete individually to help keep academics a priority and on track toward a degree.
 When it comes to academics, every measure is taken to ensure student-athletes are given the necessary support to reach their potential.

 “Our student-athletes frequently note that they chose Johnson County not only for its strong athletic traditions but for its outstanding academic reputation,” said JCCC athletic director Carl Heinrich.
 “They realize the academic challenges that lie ahead, but understand the importance of strong academic preparation for their future careers.”

-- Since 2000, JCCC has produced 138 NJCAA Academic All-Americans in all sports.
+- JCCC athletes have earned 336 national academic honors in all sports, including 241 NJCAA Academic All-America honors.
 Johnson County Community College led the nation in 2006 producing 16 NJCAA Academic All-Americans.
 In 2009-10, Johnson County Community College had a school record 19 athletes earn 21 honors.
 That total ranked JCCC second in the country.

-- In the fall of 2010, 62 percent (130-of-209) of the JCCC student-athletes maintained a grade point average of 3.0 or better, and 19 recorded a perfect 4.0 grade point average.
-Some of the top teams last fall were volleyball with 85 percent of its roster at 3.0 or better.
-Baseball was at 79 percent, softball at 77 percent, women’s soccer 70 percent, women’s track and field 69 percent, women’s basketball 67 percent, men’s soccer, 63 percent and men’s track and field 62 percent.
+- In the fall of 2014, 67 percent (140-of-21)) of the JCCC student-athletes maintained a grade point average of 3.0 or better, and 37 recorded a perfect 4.0 grade point average.
+Those were both record totals for the JCCC athletic department.
+Some of the top teams were the volleyball team with 100 percent of its roster at 3.0 or better.
+Baseball was at 81 percent, women's soccer at 78 percent, softball and women's track at 75 percent and men's soccer at 71 percent.